santanupattanayak/santanupattanayak.github.io/_posts/2025-12-09-Quantum-Computing-and-Quantum-Machine-Learning.md

 If we measure one photon and find it in the spin-up state, we immediately know **with probability 1** that the other photon is in the spin-down state.
 This perfect correlation is a hallmark of quantum entanglement.

-$$ Quantum Gates
+## Quantum Gates

 Much like how classical gates alter the state of the bits Quantum gates are designed to alter the state of the Quantum states.
-## Quantum Gates: Single-Qubit and Two-Qubit Operations

 Quantum gates are unitary operations that transform qubit states while preserving their overall probability.
 Below, we explore some fundamental 1-qubit gates—**X**, **Hadamard**, and **Rotation** gates—and a key 2-qubit gate, the **CNOT** gate.
 These gates form the building blocks of all quantum circuits.

----

-## 1. X Gate (Pauli-X Gate)
+### 1. X Gate

 The **X gate** acts like a quantum version of the classical NOT gate.
 It flips the state of a qubit: